phil-opp/blog_os/blog/content/edition-2/posts/04-testing/index.md

 ]
 ```

-Now QEMU runs completely in the background and no window is opened anymore.
+Now QEMU runs completely in the background and no window gets opened anymore.
 This is not only less annoying, but also allows our test framework to run in environments without a graphical user interface, such as CI services or [SSH] connections.

 [SSH]: https://en.wikipedia.org/wiki/Secure_Shell

 ### Timeouts

 Since `cargo test` waits until the test runner exits, a test that never returns can block the test runner forever.
-That's unfortunate, but not a big problem in practice since it's normally easy to avoid endless loops.
+That's unfortunate, but not a big problem in practice since it's usually easy to avoid endless loops.
 In our case, however, endless loops can occur in various situations:

 - The bootloader fails to load our kernel, which causes the system to reboot endlessly.
 - The BIOS/UEFI firmware fails to load the bootloader, which causes the same endless rebooting.
 - The CPU enters a `loop {}` statement at the end of some of our functions, for example because the QEMU exit device doesn't work properly.
 - The hardware causes a system reset, for example when a CPU exception is not caught (explained in a future post).

 Since endless loops can occur in so many situations, the `bootimage` tool sets a timeout of 5 minutes for each test executable by default.
-If the test does not finish in this time, it is marked as failed and a "Timed Out" error is printed to the console.
+If the test does not finish within this time, it is marked as failed and a "Timed Out" error is printed to the console.
 This feature ensures that tests that are stuck in an endless loop don't block `cargo test` forever.

 You can try it yourself by adding a `loop {}` statement in the `trivial_assertion` test.
 When you run `cargo test`, you see that the test is marked as timed out after 5 minutes.
 The timeout duration is [configurable][bootimage config] through a `test-timeout` key in the Cargo.toml: